 DURATION OF THE MARRIAGE

 The duration of a marriage tends to be a very big factor in spousal maintenance cases.
-The longer the marriage, the longer the maintenance?
+So, the longer the marriage, the longer the maintenance?
 Yes, usually that is the case.
 However, it is not unheard of for spousal maintenance to last longer when a party seeking maintenance is in failing health regardless of the length of the marriage.

 CIRCUMSTANCES OF THE PARTIES